 Ways to Prevent a Purple Tinge

-- Schedule the development of the cauliflower for the cool months in fall
+- Schedule the development of the cauliflower for the cooler fall months.

-- Cover the head as it develops with surrounding leaves, a process known as blanching.
+- Cover the head as it develops with surrounding leaves.
+This process is known as blanching.

 When to Blanch

 Start checking your plants about 30 days after you transplant them into the garden.
 When you see a cauliflower curd that is about the size of an egg, it is time to blanch.
 The curd continues to grow rapidly, and you'll probably need to adjust the positioning of the leaves covering the curd as this happens.